systemjs/systemjs/README.md

 To support easy loading of TypeScript or ES modules in development SystemJS workflows, see the [SystemJS Babel Extension](https://github.com/systemjs/systemjs-babel).

 SystemJS does not support direct integration with the native ES module browser loader because there is no way to share dependencies between the module systems.
-For extending the functionality of the native module loader in browsers, see [ES module Shims](https://github.com/guybedford/es-module-shims), which like SystemJS, provides workflows for import maps and other modules features, but on top of base-level modules support in browsers, which it does this a fast Wasm-based source rewriting to remap module specifiers.
+For extending the functionality of the native module loader in browsers, see [ES module Shims](https://github.com/guybedford/es-module-shims), which like SystemJS, provides workflows for import maps and other modules features, but on top of base-level modules support in browsers, which it does using a fast Wasm-based source rewriting to remap module specifiers.

 ## Performance

-SystemJS is designed for production modules performance its performance is only around a factor of 1.5 times the performance of native ES modules, as seen in the following performance benchmark, which was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
+SystemJS is designed for production modules performance roughly only around a factor of 1.5 times the speed of native ES modules, as seen in the following performance benchmark, which was run by loading 426 javascript modules (all of `@babel/core`) on a Macbook pro with fast wifi internet connection.
 Each test was the average of five page loads in Chrome 80.

 | Tool | Uncached | Cached |
 | ---- | -------- | ------ |